Mahsud: Lashkar invasion of Kashmir

-Immediately after Pakistan came into existence, Maseeds raised a tribal militia under Gaideen Khan Abdullai which entered Kashmir to help the newly created state Pakistan to capture Kashmir.
+Immediately after Pakistan came into existence, Mahsuds raised a tribal militia under Gaideen Khan Abdullai which entered Kashmir to help the newly created state Pakistan to capture Kashmir.
 They quickly reached Baramulla town, instead of pressing on to the capital, Srinagar, to seize Kashmir completely.

 A large number of tribals from Pakistan attacked Kashmir under the code name "Operation Gulmarg" to seize Kashmir.
 The invading tribals started moving along Rawalpindi-Murree-Muzaffarabad-Baramulla Road on 22 October 1947 with Muzaffarabad fell on 24 October 1947.
 They reached and captured Baramulla on 25 October 1947.

 Culture

 Pir Roshan is the first person who founded the Pashto alphabet.
 He was born in Kanygram of Waziristan.
 The Roshani Ghorzang was one of the great revolutions in the land of Pshtonkhwa.
 Mula Shasleem kaka, Mula Pawenda Maseed and Haji Mirza Ali Khan Fight several years for the unity of both side Pashtons.